 Bernardo Heights Middle School is a public middle school in San Diego.
-The principal of Bernardo Heights Middle School is Elaine Johnson, who can be contacted at firstname.lastname@example.org.
-1,411 students attend Bernardo Heights Middle School and identify primarily as White, non-Hispanic; Filipino; and Black, non-Hispanic.
-9% of the Bernardo Heights Middle School students are "limited in English proficiency."
+The principal of Bernardo Heights Middle School is Elaine Johnson and can be contacted at firstname.lastname@example.org.
+1,411 students go to Bernardo Heights Middle School and identify as White, non-Hispanic; Filipino; and Black, non-Hispanic.
+9% of the Bernardo Heights Middle School students have "limited English proficiency."
 12% of the 1,411 students here have subsidized lunches.
-The student to teacher ratio at Bernardo Heights Middle School is 22:1.
+The ratio of students to teachers at Bernardo Heights Middle School is 22:1.
 St. Michael's School is one of the nearest middle schools.

 - Computer arts

 - Rock climbing

 |Native American or Native Alaskan||0.7%||0.4%|